rangl-labs/netzerotc/README.md

 # RangL Pathways to Net Zero challenge

 Welcome to the RangL Pathways to Net Zero challenge repository!

+_**Disclaimer:** This repository is a work in progress, as we develop the challenge details.
+Any file unmodified since 21st June 2021 may not  work (yet)._

 To get started, read the challenge overview.

 ## Challenge overview